Cancer Support Community

 The Cancer Support Community (CSC) focuses on three areas of support: direct service delivery, research, and advocacy.

 The organization includes an international network of Affiliates that offer social and emotional support for people impacted by cancer, as well as a community of support available online and over the phone.
 Its Research and Training Institute conducts psychosocial, behavioral and survivorship research.
-CSC furthers its focus on patient advocacy through the Cancer Policy Institute, informing public policy in Washington D.C. and across the nation.
+CSC furthers its focus on patient advocacy through the Cancer Policy Institute.

-Individual gifts, corporate and foundation contributions, and educational grants are the major sources of support for CSC.

 History

 The Cancer Support Community formed in 2009 following the merger of The Wellness Community and Gilda's Club The Wellness Community was founded in 1982 by Harold and Harriet Benjamin with Shannon McGowan in California.
 They wanted to create something that had previously been missing in cancer care—an organization that would provide social and emotional support to cancer patients, their families, friends and caregivers.
-Gilda's Club was founded in 1991 in honor of Saturday Night Live comedian and former ovarian cancer patient, Gilda Radner, after her passing, by her husband, Gene Wilder, and Joanna Bull with other friends and family.
+Gilda's Club was founded in 1991 in honor of Saturday Night Live comedian and former ovarian cancer patient, Gilda Radner, after her death, by her husband, Gene Wilder, and Joanna Bull with other friends and family.
 Gilda's Club opened locations to provide social and emotional support for people living with cancer nationwide while the Wellness Community locations remained on the West Coast.

 In 2007 the Institute of Medicine released a pivotal report on the importance of addressing the social and emotional needs of individuals living with cancer, which was a practice both the Wellness Community and Gilda's Club had been implementing for years.
 Not long after, to be able to better serve more individuals living with cancer, the Wellness Community and Gilda's Club merged to become the Cancer Support Community.